 Established in 1972 as a National Historic Site, Pu’ukohola Heiau stands as one of the best preserved ancient temples in all of Hawaii.
 The site has great historical significance as it played a pivotal role in King Kamehameha’s efforts to bring all of the Hawaiian Islands into one kingdom united under his rule.
 The Visitor Center provides extensive information regarding the history of Pu’ukohola Heiau and the other Hawaiian temples that are part of the park, Mailekini Heiau and Hale o Kapuni Heiau.

 Of the eight total Hawaii National Parks, National Monuments and National Historic Sites, five have been established on the Big Island.
 The others are Haleakalā National Park on Maui, World War II Valor in the Pacific National Monument on O'ahu, and Kalaupapa National Historical Park on Moloka'i.
 5 of the 8 Hawaii National Parks are significant historical parks, established to preserve an important piece of Hawaii's ancient past.

-In addition to the great National Parks in Hawaii, there is even more to see at the fourteen Hawaii State Parks, Monuments, and State Recreation Areas on the Big Island.
+In addition to great Hawaii National Parks, there is still more to explore at the fourteen Hawaii State Parks, Monuments, and State Recreation Areas on the Big Island.